Chethandc2014/swagger-wiki/API-Declaration.md

 An example api is below, with some sections omitted:

 ```
 "apis":[
   {
-      "path":"/pet.{format}/{petId}",
+    "path":"/pet/{petId}",
     "description":"Operations about pets",
     "operations":[
       {
-          "httpMethod":"GET",
+        "method":"GET",
         "nickname":"getPetById",
-          "responseClass":"Pet",
+        "type":"Pet",
         "parameters":[ ... ],
         "summary":"Find pet by its unique ID",
         "notes": "Only Pets which you have permission to see will be returned",
-          "errorResponses":[ ... ]
+        "responseMessages":[ ... ]
       }
     ]
   }
 ]
 ```

 In this `api`, there is one `operation`.
 If there are no operations in the `api`, an empty array should be returned.
 The fields in the operation are:

-`httpMethod`.
+`method`.
 This is the HTTP method required to invoke this operation--the allowable values are `GET`, `POST`, `PUT`, `DELETE`.

 `nickname`.
 This is a required field provided by the server for the convenience of the UI and client code generator, and is used to provide a shebang in the swagger-ui.

-`responseClass`.
-This is what is returned from the method--in short, it's either `void`, a `primitive`, a `complex` or a `container` return value.
+`type`.
+This is what is returned from the method--in short, it's either `void`, a `simple-type`, a `complex` or a `container` return value.
 See the [datatypes](datatypes) section for more detail on supported datatypes.

 `parameters`.
 These are the inputs to the operation--see the [parameters](parameters) section for details.
 If there are no required or optional `parameters` for an operation, an empty array should be returned.